imperionite/cp1ms1/MS1.md

 **Included:**

-*   Presentation of employee details (Employee Number, Name, Birthday).
+- Presentation of employee details (Employee Number, Name, Birthday).
-*   Automatic salary calculation (Gross and Net) based on hours worked and predefined deductions.
+- Automatic salary calculation (Gross and Net) based on hours worked and predefined deductions.
-*   Simple UI for viewing employee information and calculations.
+- Simple UI for viewing employee information and calculations.

 **Optional:**

-*   Administrator and Employee (normal user) Roles
+- Administrator and Employee (normal user) Roles
-*   Employee Management Module (Add, Edit, Delete)
+- Employee Management Module (Add, Edit, Delete)
-*   Payroll Configuration Module (Deductions)
+- Payroll Configuration Module (Deductions)
-*   User Authentication
+- User Authentication

 **Excluded:**

-*   Multi-level role-based access control (RBAC beyond Admin & Employee)
+- Multi-level role-based access control (RBAC beyond Admin & Employee)
-*   Payroll Configuration Module (Tax Rules, Tax Rules)
+- Payroll Configuration Module (Tax Rules, Tax Rules)
-*   Tax Calculations
+- Tax Calculations
-*   Reporting
+- Reporting
-*   Full HR module integration
+- Full HR module integration
-*   Timesheet Management
+- Timesheet Management
-*   Fully functional web-based application beyond Phase 1 requirements
+- Fully functional web-based application beyond Phase 1 requirements

 ### Justification

-The project scope is limited to presenting employee information and basic salary calculation due to the constraints of a single developer and a limited timeframe.
-More complex features, such as tax calculations and reporting, have been excluded due to their complexity and the need to maintain a manageable scope for Phase 1.
-The focus is on the core employee experience to ensure that the essential requirements are met effectively.
+The project scope is limited to presenting employee information and basic salary calculation due to several factors.
+Firstly, as an individual developer, the constraints of a limited timeframe necessitate a focused approach to ensure the core employee experience is delivered effectively.
+While the recommendation to join a group was considered, the decision to proceed individually allows for a more streamlined development process and a greater degree of control over the project's direction within the given timeframe.
+More complex features, such as tax calculations and reporting, have been excluded due to their inherent complexity and the need to maintain a manageable scope for this initial phase.
+The priority is to meet the essential requirements efficiently and build a solid foundation for future expansion.

 #### **1. Data Handling Approach**

 Instead of integrating with the **Google Sheets API**, the project **extracts data manually** from Google Sheets and loads it into the database through:

 - **Spring Boot API Endpoint** to handle data ingestion.
 - **ApplicationRunner** to initialize the database with employee and attendance data.

 #### **2. Justification for This Approach**

 - **Efficiency:** Avoids API complexities (authentication, rate limits, error handling) and ensures streamlined payroll computation.
 - **Data Integrity:** A structured database prevents inconsistencies that may arise from collaborative editing in Google Sheets.
 - **Performance Optimization:** Enables fast SQL queries for payroll calculations, rather than relying on external API requests.